nulloslabs/nullos/README.md

 ## 🤝 Contributing

-NullOS is currently a solo hobby project, but technical discussions and bug reports are always welcome!
+NullOS is maintained by NullOS Labs, a small hobby development team.
+Technical discussions, contributions, and bug reports are always welcome!